wp-plugins/newsme/readme.txt

 Unlike products like *Aweber* and *MailChimp*, News@me is a solution that creates a unique and direct link between your online content and each of your reader by converting the interests of your visitors in an innovative system for retention.

 = News@me for your readers =
 *Three high-value services that you offer to your readers using News@me.
-They won’t leave you ever again!*
+They won't leave you ever again!*

 **1. Subscribe to your site through the News@me widget**